 Do tell them that some situations cannot be tackled but will have to be waited out.
 This is where our next point comes handy.

-You can also spend some time and read our article How to Train you teenager to be smart
+You can also spend some time and read our article smart teen.

 Teach them coping mechanisms